jrandetdev/42_CPP_Module_06/README.md

 }				t_result;
 ```

-The union will be of the size of the biggest data type (8 bits) and the Enum is with 4 ints, so 16 bytes total.

 The goal was to:
 1. First parse the input, find the data type through getType function and store it in the Type part of the struct.
 2. Then according to the Type found (CHAR, INT, DOUBLE, FLOAT, or IMPOSSIBLE), I use functions like atoi, atof, etc and convert it into its corresponding type.
 3. Finally, I overloaded a function called convert_values and it's different versions will be called depending on what I send to the function.
-4. Finally, I output it.
+4. Finally, I output it by using an overload of the ostream operator <<

-This is the "cleanest" method I found, although I am not 100% satisfied with the if else chain.
+This is the "cleanest" method I found so far.

+## NOTE

+I needed to use std::fixed and std::setprecision(1) for the output of the double and float. (wink wink to the previous excercise)